Soullinux/SoulLinux/README.md

 A lightweight, fast, Secure and hybrid base Linux distro.

 # Our aim
 Our aim is to make Linux popular and stable as a Desktop operating system.
 We deliver enterprise level security to Desktop users.
 Linux was initially made to be a Desktop OS, but due to it's secure and lightweight nature has become a Server OS.
 We are hoping to make Linux the best Desktop Operating System.
 And show the world that Linux can be just as good as a Desktop os.
 We are not trying to compete with Windows or Mac but we want to get Linux the same popularity as these both operating systems.
+Our source code is available on Github and Gitlab.

 # The development team